EvgenyKarkan/ScaryFlight/README.md

 ![alt tag](https://raw.github.com/EvgenyKarkan/ScaryFlight/master/ScaryFlight/ScaryFlight/Resources/Screen.png)

 ## Important Note
-Guys, please respect the work of each other and please do not steal other people's ideas.
+Hello everyone, let's all respect each other's work and avoid stealing ideas.
-Please, use my code as you wish, but do not use icons, sounds and any kind of image assets.
+Feel free to use my code as you wish, but please refrain from using icons, sounds, or any image assets.
-Think different ;)
+Remember to think differently and come up with your own unique creations.
-Thanks!
+Thank you!

 ## Download
 [![alt tag](https://raw.github.com/EvgenyKarkan/ScaryFlight/master/ScaryFlight/ScaryFlight/Resources/Download_on_the_App_Store_Badge_US-UK_135x40.png)](https://itunes.apple.com/ua/app/scary-flight/id824428528?mt=8)